Correlation Between Bridgford Foods and Old Dominion

 Pair Corralation between Bridgford Foods and Old Dominion

-Given the investment horizon of 90 days Bridgford Foods is expected to generate 1.33 times more return on investment than Old Dominion.
-However, Bridgford Foods is 1.33 times more volatile than Old Dominion Freight.
-It trades about 0.01 of its potential returns per unit of risk.
-Old Dominion Freight is currently generating about -0.03 per unit of risk.
-If you would invest 1,035 in Bridgford Foods on December 5, 2024 and sell it today you would lose (1.00) from holding Bridgford Foods or give up 0.1% of portfolio value over 90 days.
+Given the investment horizon of 90 days Bridgford Foods is expected to under-perform the Old Dominion.
+But the stock apears to be less risky and, when comparing its historical volatility, Bridgford Foods is 1.4 times less risky than Old Dominion.
+The stock trades about -0.15 of its potential returns per unit of risk.
+The Old Dominion Freight is currently generating about -0.04 of returns per unit of risk over similar time horizon.
+If you would invest 17,994 in Old Dominion Freight on December 27, 2024 and sell it today you would lose (1,127) from holding Old Dominion Freight or give up 6.26% of portfolio value over 90 days.

 Time Period3 Months [change]